 My name is Emmanuel Hayford.
-I am a Rails developer and a final year computer student at the Wroclaw University of Science and Technology.
+I am a Rails developer and a final year Computer Science student at the Wroclaw University of Science and Technology.
 I have been working with Ruby and Rails for about five years.
-Ruby is my go to language.
-I program and like working on projects, be it personal or commercial, more so if the project has something to do with Ruby.
+Ruby is my go-to language.
+I program for fun and like working on projects, be it personal or commercial and more so if the project has something to do with Ruby.
 I am originally from Ghana but live in Poland.
 I also have practical knowledge on frontend frameworks like Angular and React and I am a fan of Test Driven Development and a strong advocate for clean, readable code.

 Affiliation: Wroclaw University of Technology